 Acknowledgment of Country

-The Queensland Art Gallery | Gallery of Modern Art (QAGOMA) acknowledges the traditional custodians of the land upon which the Gallery stands in Brisbane.
-We pay respect to Aboriginal and Torres Strait Islander elders past and present and, in the spirit of reconciliation, acknowledge the immense creative contribution Indigenous people make to the art and culture of this country.
+The Queensland Art Gallery | Gallery of Modern Art (QAGOMA) acknowledges the Traditional Owners of the land on which the Gallery stands in Brisbane.
+We pay respect to Aboriginal and Torres Strait Islander Elders past and present and, in the spirit of reconciliation, acknowledge the immense creative contribution First Australians make to the art and culture of this country.
 It is customary in many Indigenous communities not to mention the name or reproduce photographs of the deceased.
 All such mentions and photographs are with permission, however, care and discretion should be exercised.

 Featured image detail: Johnny Warangula Tjupurrula Women’s ceremony in a cave 1971